peterkost/unique_ip_counter/README.md

 ### 08 - Unexpected behaviour

-Upon further testing it seems like there is unexpected bahaviour from accessing the same array from multiple threads.
-The answer is actually an even 1 billion I think, but due to me accessing using one array I am getting unexpected behaviour.
+Upon further testing, it seems there is unexpected behaviour when accessing the same array from multiple threads.
+The expected result should be an even 1 billion, but due to concurrent access to a single array, I'm encountering inconsistencies.

+### 09 - Scrapping concurrency

+My issue was caused by writing to the same array from multiple channels.
+I had incorrectly assumed that since I was only ever setting the booleans to true, it wouldn’t matter if two channels tried to write to the same element simultaneously.
+However, this caused unexpected behaviour, which forced me to rethink my approach.

+My first thought was to give each channel its own array and then merge the results.
+However, this wasn’t feasible due to memory constraints—each channel would use 4 GB of RAM, which is too large of a tradeoff.
+I explored alternative ways to store the results, which led me to realize that I should have used a bit set instead of a boolean array.
+This change would reduce memory usage from 4 GB to 512 MB—a significant improvement, but still too much for each channel.
+As a result, I decided to revert to a non-concurrent approach.

+I tried implementing the bit set idea, but it caused massive performance losses.
+The runtime increased by more than 10x, which didn’t make sense given the expected efficiency.
+I also tried using [this package](https://pkg.go.dev/github.com/willf/bitset), which provides exactly what I needed, but again, the performance was abysmal.
+This package is also thread-safe, so I tested it with my concurrent approach, but the performance penalty of thread safety negated the benefits of concurrency.